-A mail server can have many names: mail relay, mail router, Internet mailer.
+A mail server can have many names: mail relay, mail router, and Internet mailer.
 But the most common alias is an MTA.
 This may refer to a mail transfer agent, a message transfer agent, or a mail transport agent.
 No matter which name you use, MTAs play an essential role in the Internet message handling system.
 They transfer electronic mail messages between users.
 In this article, we’ll explore how MTAs work, what effect they have on email deliverability, and many other related questions.

 What is an MTA?